davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/upstairs/behindOldWoman.md

 The old woman nodded, and then one of the hooded men shot her right in the chest.

-"There goes my advantage," said {{playerName}}, getting up.
+"There goes my advantage," said {{playerName}}.

-"This is all your fault!" yelled the girl, charging at {{playerName}} with a knife in her hand.
+"This is all your fault!" yelled the girl, charging with a knife in her hand.